EarthScope/evalresp/README.md

    * Follow instructions in tests/jenkins/README.md
    * https://github.com/iris-edu/evalresp/tree/master/tests/jenkins

-- To use evalresp Application programming Interface:
+- To use evalresp Application Programming Interface:
    * Build evalresp.pdf from the source run (in doc directory)
    * `cd doc; make pdf`
    * See the examples in the section "evalresp Public Interface".